 Do you ever just really need some homecooked comfort food?
 I know I do!
 And that was the inspiration for this Mashed Potato Bowl recipe.
-I wanted all of my favorite comfort food in one bowl and that’s exactly what I got.
+I wanted all of my favorite comfort foods in one bowl and that’s exactly what I got.
 The pot roast comes out so tender and juicy, it literally falls apart.
 The mashed potatoes are just the right amount of creamy.
 And the gravy is bursting with flavor.

 I put my pot roast in the slow cooker because I love how easy it is.
 If you don’t have a slow cooker or prefer to make it in the oven, that would work too.
 You just want to have really tender fall apart meat in the end so that you can eat this as a bowl – no need for a knife.
 I also like the slow cooker because you get all those juices to make the gravy with.